With Pelosi, Democrats are stuck between a gavel and a hard place

 So Democrats are stuck — between the option of an unpopular Pelosi who’s problematic for many of the House freshman who just won, and the option of no real Plan B.

-By the way, NBC’s Alex Moe reminds us that, for Pelosi, there are some ways around the current Dem opposition to her regaining the speakership.
-For one thing, some new and old members might vote against Pelosi in the closed-door caucus meeting on November 28 – where she needs only a simple majority from her own party – and still vote for her on the floor on January 3, when she needs a majority of ALL members to become speaker.
+By the way, NBC’s Alex Moe reminds us that, for Pelosi, there are some ways around the current Democratic opposition to her regaining the speakership.
+For one thing, some new and old members might vote against Pelosi in the closed-door caucus meeting on Nov.
+28 — where she needs only a simple majority from her own party — and still vote for her on the floor on Jan.
+3, when she needs a majority of ALL members to become speaker.

 Still, none of this is easy for Democrats.